 However, if something is legitimately wrong, such as the airline’s late arrival made you miss your connection or their computer system crashes, leaving you and another passenger double-booked in the same seat, airline personnel goes into damage control mode.

 Just remember, this is the time to be cordial and kindly state your request, lest you wind up suffering through a broken seat or, worse, being moved to one in the miserable back row that doesn’t even recline.

 If you’re a medical professional who helps to stabilize a passenger, there’s a good chance that your flight crew will move you to any empty upgraded seats once the situation is under control.
 That being said, saving a life isn’t the only way to be a hero.

 Flight attendants are put into all kinds of unimaginably difficult situations mid-air.
-Problems that need solving can be as small as trying to group a family that was accidentally seated apart from each other, or calming an individual who has a fear of flying.
-Less often (but more visible) is when they’re attempting to deal with the occasional unhappy, intoxicated, or otherwise outright obnoxious passenger.
+Problems that need solving can be as small as trying to group a family that was accidentally seated apart from each other to calming an individual who has a fear of flying.
+Less often (but more visible) is when they’re attempting to deal with the occasional unhappy, intoxicated, or outright obnoxious passenger.

 While your flight crew does their best to handle these situations fairly and quietly, things can go south quickly if someone decides to make a scene.

 If you see an attendant attempting to accommodate the seemingly impossible, consider if you could help by offering up your seat or lending a hand.
 Especially in the era of instant sharing on social media, nothing makes a flight attendant happier than the chance to avoid a potentially awful situation—just make sure that you volunteer with the best of intentions.